almanzalex/current/README.md

 **Reddit scraping:** Since Reddit doesn't have an official finance API, I had to learn how to scrape their JSON endpoints responsibly.
 This taught me about handling different data structures and implementing basic sentiment analysis.

-**Real-time data management:** Managing multiple API calls and keeping data in sync was trickier than expected.
+**Data management:** Managing multiple API calls and keeping data in sync was trickier than expected.
 I learned about Promise.all() for parallel requests and how to structure state management for complex data flows.

 ### Why I chose these technologies